-The Malfunction Indicator Light will come on in one of two ways:
+The malfunction indicator light will come on in one of two ways:

-- Malfunction Indicator Light on steady An emission control system malfunction has been detected.
+- Malfunction indicator light on steady An emission control system and/or CVT malfunction has been detected.
 Check the fuel-filler cap if the LOOSE FUEL CAP warning appears in the vehicle information display.
 If the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
 The light should turn off after a few driving trips.
 If the light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer.
-You do not need to have your vehicle towed to the dealer. - Malfunction Indicator Light blinking An engine misfire has been detected which may damage the emission control system.
-To reduce or avoid emission control system damage: - do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration.
+You do not need to have your vehicle towed to the dealer. - Malfunction indicator light blinking An engine misfire has been detected which may damage the emission control system.
+To reduce or avoid emission control system damage: - do not drive at speeds above 45 MPH (72 km/h). - avoid hard acceleration or deceleration. - avoid steep uphill grades. - if possible, reduce the amount of cargo being hauled or towed.